angyansheng/100theorems/100theorems.md

 _"For any irrational algebraic number x and any c > 0, there are only finitely many integer solutions to |x-p/q| < 1/q^(2+c)."_
 - ie. algebraic numbers cannot be too well-approximated by rationals

-__Long exact sequence of a derived functor__ (Cartan-Eilenberg 1956)\
+__Long exact sequence of a derived functor__ (Cartan-Eilenberg 1956/Grothendieck 1957)\
 _"Given a left-exact functor F, any short exact sequence\
 0 → A → B → C → 0\
 gives rise to a long exact sequence\
 0 → F(A) → F(B) → F(C) → R<sup>1</sup>F(A) → R<sup>1</sup>F(B) → R<sup>1</sup>F(C) → R<sup>2</sup>F(A) → ⋯"_
 - R<sup>i</sup>F: i<sup>th</sup> derived functor of F
 - Unified various examples where a short exact sequence gives rise to a long exact sequence, eg. in homology
-- More broadly, their text Homological Algebra unified previous homology theories and revolutionised the field
+- The Cartan-Eilenberg text Homological Algebra unified previous homology theories and revolutionised the field
+- Grothendieck's 'Tohoku paper' introduced the concept of abelian categories, uniting Cartan-Eilenberg functors on modules and sheaf cohomology

 ? __GAGA theorem__ (Serre 1956)\
 _"The category of coherent algebraic sheaves on a complex projective variety is equivalent to the category of coherent analytic sheaves on the corresponding analytic space."_